 In 2001, the Department of Earth and Space Sciences was created through the merger of two UW departments, the Department of Geological Sciences and the Geophysics Program.
 It has a distinguished history of excellence in research and education.

-We have four broad and overlapping areas of research focus: the solid earth, surface processes, geobiology, and atmospheres/planetary/space physics.
-In keeping with our mission, research centers and programs within or closely linked to the department allow for enhanced educational and research experiences.
-In addition, we maintain extensive collaborations with local, regional, and national agencies such as Emergency Management Division, Department of Natural Resources, USGS, NASA and NOAA.
+Research in our department includes the solid earth, surface processes, geobiology, planetary science, space physics and glaciology.
+Research centers and programs closely linked to the department -- including the Program on Climate Change, the Astrobiology Program, the Quaternary Research Center, and others, allow for enhanced educational and research experiences.
+We maintain extensive collaborations with local, regional, and national agencies such as the Washington State Emergency Management Division, the Department of Natural Resources, USGS, NASA and NOAA.

-We continue to expand experiential learning opportunities for our students through field courses and field trips - most recently the volcanic fields of the Canary Islands and Hawaii, sedimentary stratigraphy and seismicity in Sicily, and ice and climate in Greenland.
-Endowments and gift funds play an important role in not only providing tuition scholarships but in subsidizing field courses and research, including our undergraduate summer field course in Montana, so that these are more affordable for our students.
+We offer experiential learning opportunities for our students through field courses and field trips, which have included the volcanic fields of the Canary Islands and Hawaii, sedimentary stratigraphy and seismicity in Sicily, and the Greenland ice sheet.
+Endowments and gift funds play an important role in subsidizing field courses and research, including our undergraduate summer field course in Montana, so that these are more affordable for our students.

-Our graduates are highly recruited with excellent placement by educational and research institutions, government agencies, and private sector businesses and corporations.
+Our graduates are highly recruited with excellent placement in educational and research institutions, government agencies, and private sector businesses and corporations.

-We are committed to quality education, research, public service and diversity within both the faculty and student populations.
+We are committed to high-quality education, research, public service and diversity within both the faculty and student populations.